 Ubud Spa & Flower Bath

 A visit to Ubud wouldn’t be complete without a spa experience.
 Nothing beats a massage or a whole spa package in Ubud.
 I visited Jaen Spa, which is a little away from Ubud, located in a peaceful village overlooking the rice terraces.
 They offered a free pick up and drop off service, so the location wasn’t a problem.
 We got welcomed with snacks, a drink and a cold towel.
 I had a scrub, whole-body massage and a flower bath.
 It was such a lovely experience, and I felt like a newborn princess after it!
-There are so many excellent spas in Ubud, and you pay a fraction of money you would pay back home for the genuinely royal treatment!
+There are so many excellent spas in Ubud, and you pay a fraction of the money you would pay back home for the genuinely royal treatment!

 Day 3 North of Bali